 Cheese boards are a popular appetizer choice during the busy holiday season, and it’s easy to see why.
 I mean, who doesn’t love cheese?!
 Cheese boards are so great because they are really easy to put together.
 You just get a bunch of your favorite cheeses and finger foods, arrange them on a board, and call it a day.
 It’s a nice way to offer your guests a lot of variety, without a whole lot of effort on your part, and you don’t have to worry about dirtying up a whole bunch of dishes either.

 When making cheese boards, people usually tend to load them up with a whole bunch of carbs – slices of crusty bread, crackers, bread sticks, etc., and lots of sugary fruits like grapes and figs. While those foods are delicious, they can be an unwelcome temptation to people who are trying to watch their weight, or for people with certain medical issues.
-This holiday season, I decided to offer my guests a low carb cheese board instead.
+This holiday season, I am on a keto diet, so I decided to offer my guests a low carb cheese board instead.

 My low carb cheese board starts off with some delicious cheese, of course!
 I love Stella cheeses.
 They are so flavorful, and really quite reasonably priced.
 That makes it easy to pick up a few different varieties to please all of my guests.
 I also like the fact that I don’t have to go to a fancy cheese store to find them, as they are available at Walmart and my local grocery store.
 They have quite a large selection of cheeses (16!!) to choose from, too, which is great.
 I chose four different varieties of Stella cheese for my cheese board – Parmesan, Romano, Asiago and Italian.